irrequietus/clause/readme.txt

     git clone git://github.com/irrequietus/odreex.git
     cd odreex
+    ./autogen.sh
     ./configure --enable-ansi-colors
     make test

+Do remember that autogen.sh needs to run once for creating the necessary boilerplate for autotools to run for in a freshly cloned repository.

 In order to run compile and run a single test within the subdirectories for ample and / or ppmpf, after properly configuring the package as above run something like